Edwin-Sanchez2003/R-Project-1-Statistics/README.md

 * **--input_file_path (-i):** The path to the MSCOCO json file we want to collect information on.
 * **--output_dir (-o):** *Default: "./pre_proc_data/"* Where to write the collected data to.
 This is the path to a folder.
 If the folder doesn't exist, it will be created.
 If it already exists, it will be overwritten.

+It is worth noting that the **output_dir** will be more or less the home for the data being generated.
+It is assumed that this script will be used multiple times on different data files.
+With that in mind, the script creates a subdirectory in the **output_dir** with the same name as the annotation file being processed.
+The data synthesized from the input file is then stored in this subdirectory, created specifically for this file's data.

 ### Example Usages
 This is an example usage of the `synthesize_data.py` file, where the following command is executed at the root directory of this project: